Withdrawal from the European Union: Algeria

-French Algeria had joined the European Communities as part of the French Republic (since legally it was not a colony of France, but rather one of its overseas departments).
-Upon independence in 1962, Algeria left France and thus left the European Communities.
+Algeria joined the European Communities as an integral part of the French Republic, since legally it was not an overseas territory of France but rather one of its overseas departments.
+Upon its independence in 1962, Algeria ceased to be part of France.
+However, the implications of Algeria's independence on its relationship with the EEC was legally unresolved, since the Treaty of Rome, which explicitly referred to Algeria by name as subject to the treaty's provisions, was not immediately amended.
+In 1976 a bilateral treaty was agreed to between Algeria and the EEC which formalized the EEC's relationship with Algeria as a neighbouring state in association with the Community, and not a part of the Community.

 Greenland

-Greenland chose to leave the EU predecessor without also seceding from a member state.
+Greenland chose to leave the EU predecessor without separating from Denmark.
 It initially voted against joining the EEC when Denmark joined in 1973, but because Denmark as a whole voted to join, Greenland, as a county of Denmark, joined too.
 When home rule for Greenland began in 1979, it held a new referendum and voted to leave the EEC.
 After wrangling over fishing rights, the territory left the EEC in 1985, but remains subject to the EU treaties through association of Overseas Countries and Territories with the EU.
 This was permitted by the Greenland Treaty, a special treaty signed in 1984 to allow its withdrawal.